OHDSI/TheBookOfOhdsi/index.md

 ## Goals of this Book {-}

 This book aims to be a central knowledge repository for OHDSI, and it focuses on describing the OHDSI community, OHDSI data standards, and OHDSI tools.
-It is intended both for both OHDSI newcomers and veterans alike, and aims to be practical, providing the necessary theory and subsequent instructions on how to do things.
+It is intended for both OHDSI newcomers and veterans alike, and aims to be practical, providing the necessary theory and subsequent instructions on how to do things.
 After reading this book you will understand what OHDSI is, and how you can join the journey.
 You will learn what the common data model and standard vocabularies are, and how they can be used to standardize an observational healthcare database.
 You will learn the three main use cases for these data: characterization, population-level estimation, and patient-level prediction.
 You will read about OHDSI's open-source tools that support all three activities and how to use those tools.
 Chapters on data quality, clinical validity, software validity, and method validity will explain how to establish the quality of the generated evidence.
 Lastly, you will learn how to use the OHDSI tools to execute these studies in a distributed research network.

 ## Structure of the Book {-}